 is important for the default alanine dipeptide special

 #2 Updated by Justin Lemkul almost 6 years ago

 As you wrote on the mailing-list, all CMAP entries refer to the previous and the next residue.
 Thus no matching entry exists for a di-peptide.
 Should a di-peptide have a CMAP entry?

 In aminoacids.rtp of the latest charmm27.ff (in release-4-6), there is an alanine dipeptide (ALAD) entry, which has a [cmap] directive.
 Is the directive somehow not working, or is your input specifying something else?

-#10 Updated by Rossen Apostolov about 5 years ago
+#10 Updated by Rossen Apostolov over 5 years ago

 /* End loop at nres-1, since the very last residue does not have a +N atom, and